 If there is no mortgage then the transfer should happen fairly quickly.
 With a mortgage, the whole process can take several weeks to complete depending on your unique situation and how the bank responds.
 The transfer may also take longer if it is part of wider financial arrangements, such as a divorce that is being resolved by the court.

 Does a transfer of equity have tax implications?

-You could also be charged stamp duty land tax in certain situations, for example, if you are buying out a co-owner’s share of the property.
+You could also be charged stamp duty land tax in certain situations, for example, if you are buying out a joint owner’s share of the property.
 This will depend on your individual circumstances.
 You should seek professional advice to check whether there are any tax implications in your specific case.

 How Osbornes Law can help?

 Whatever the situation, a transfer of equity is a complex legal process and it is important to get expert advice from a solicitor before proceeding.
-We have helped clients transfer equity for a wide range of reasons, including gifts, inheritance, transferring property between family members and as part of a divorce.
+We have helped clients transfer equity for a wide range of reasons, including gifting property, inheritance planning, transferring property between family members and as part of a divorce.
 We can advise you on the steps involved and help to ensure the process goes smoothly.
 Please get in touch with our property team for a friendly chat about your needs.

 Lisa Pepper is a partner and specialist divorce lawyer.
 Lisa can advise you on reaching a financial settlement that meets the needs of you and your family and agreeing children arrangements.
 Lisa works closely with the property and private client departments at Osbornes.
 Lisa is ranked as a leading lawyer in Chambers UK, Legal 500, Tatler, Spears 500 and Chambers HNW.
 She is also one of only a small group of lawyers who are also ranked as leading mediators in the UK.

 To speak with Lisa or her team please call or complete the form below.